TheTrueZeroTwo/OMV/README.md

 # OMV
 Steps for creating a OMV nas that is running selfhosted docker docker containers

-In between every step there should be a reboot
+In between every step there should be a reboot and ctrl-shift-f5 on the webpage.
 (you could get away with less rebooting but because a lot is being changed i like to make sure that i take my time.